The fine weather of spring and summer brings with it ticks – and with them, fears about Lyme disease. Charlotte Peters explains what you need to know.

 'Nothing is hidden, except Adele Bloch-Bauer herself.
 She is still a mystery '

-Take a look at two of the finest houses to appear in Country Life over the past week.
+We take a look at some of the finest homes to appear in Country Life over the past week or so.